emsesp/docs/MQTT.md

 ## Receiving Topics

-EMS-ESP subscribes to the following topics used to send commands to the device:
+EMS-ESP subscribes to the following topics used to send commands to the EMS-ESP:

 | Topic               | Description         | Payload Format | Example |
 | ------------------- | ------------------- | -------------- | ------- |